-- Most groups favored the residential densities and building heights proposed under this alternative (five to seven stories).
-This alternative's ability to provide more housing at a broader range of affordability levels was seen as a positive attribute. - Some groups were concerned about the potential impacts the proposed building heights could have on surrounding lower-scale neighborhoods (privacy, nighttime light, daytime shadows), specifically, single-family residential neighborhoods along Central Avenue. - Many groups were concerned about how parking would be addressed for new projects based on the densities proposed under this alternative.
-Several participants were also concerned about how the City would address increased infrastructure requirements resulting from the increased density. - Many groups felt that the required ground-floor nonresidential uses included under this alternative created opportunities for new pedestrian improvements, more walkability, and overall community-building. - Some participants were concerned regarding the feasibility of proposing nonresidential uses (particularly retail) along Moffett Boulevard with many struggling businesses in downtown Mountain View (Castro Street). - Some participants were concerned around the "consistent" look of the heights and the overall maximum of seven stories and felt that seven stories would specifically be out of context at 100 Moffett Boulevard.
+- Most participants favored the residential densities and building heights proposed under this alternative (five to seven stories).
+This alternative's ability to provide more housing at a broader range of affordability levels was seen as a positive attribute. - Some participants were concerned about the potential impacts the proposed building heights could have on surrounding lower-scale neighborhoods (privacy, nighttime light, daytime shadows), specifically single-family residential neighborhoods along Central Avenue. - Many participants were concerned about how parking would be addressed for new projects based on the densities proposed under this alternative.
+Several participants were also concerned about how the City would address increased infrastructure requirements resulting from the increased density. - Many participants felt that the required ground-floor nonresidential uses included under this alternative create opportunities for new pedestrian improvements, more walkability, and overall community-building. - Some participants were concerned regarding the feasibility of proposing nonresidential uses (particularly retail) along Moffett Boulevard with many struggling businesses in downtown Mountain View (Castro Street). - Some participants were concerned around the "consistent" look of the heights and the overall maximum of seven stories and felt that seven stories would specifically be out of context at 100 Moffett Boulevard. - Survey respondents generally liked this alternative, with similar sentiments as the workshop attendees.
+Additional comments expressed desire for more nodes for social interaction and green space and unique/interesting architectural character.